quosa/freshen/README.rst

 -----------------

 Django_ is a popular framework for web applications.
-Freshen can work in conjunction with the `django-sane-testing`_ library to initialize the Django environment and databases before running tests.
-This feature is enabled by using the ``--with-django`` option from django-sane-testing.
-You can also use ``--with-djangoliveserver`` or ``--with-cherrypyliveserver`` to start a web server before the tests run for use with a UI testing tool such as `Selenium`_.
+Freshen can work in conjunction with the `django_nose`_ library to initialize the Django environment and databases before running tests.

 Using with Selenium
 -------------------